EutechCybernetic/LDAPSyncTool/README.md

 You can redirect them to a file as required.

 You can use the `-v` or `--verbose` command to log extra information for debugging purposes.

+## Building the code

+Clone this repository and run `dotnet publish -c Release --self-contained -r win10-x64 -o <directory-to-publish-to>`

+This will create a folder with the `LDAPSyncTool.exe` executable inside it.

+Replace `win10-x65` with any runtime identifier from here: https://docs.microsoft.com/en-us/dotnet/core/rid-catalog